 Our first Nepal travel hacks are useful when you’re walking the trekking trail…

 The tortoise wins the race!

 At Nepalorama we believe in taking it ‘slow and steady’ on the trekking trail.
 We’ve seen it countless times… Enthusiastic trekkers overtake, proving their strength and stamina.
 But often, it’s never too long before we overtake and leave them behind exhausted on the side of the trail.
 Even the fittest trekkers sometimes underestimate the stamina needed to trek at high altitudes.
-That’s why taking it slow and steady wins the race every time and leaves you with reserves for the next day!
+That’s why taking it slow and steady wins the race every time, and leaves you with sufficient reserves for the next day and the next!

 It’s the journey that counts, not the destination

 Some people just want to finish the day’s walk as quickly as possible.
 But the nights in Nepal are long and the teahouses can be very cold.
 We prefer to take our time and encourage you to do the same!
 Enjoy the spectacular nature all around you.